 Where to Eat

-Out of anywhere we visited in Bolivia, La Paz had perhaps the most varied food scene.
-You can find anything from traditional Bolivian cuisine to great Chinese and Italian restaurants.
+Out of anywhere we visited in Bolivia, La Paz had one of the more varied food scenes.
+You can find anything from traditional Bolivian cuisine to Chinese and Italian restaurants.

 Though there are many international cuisine options and fancy restaurants, opting for small local eateries and markets will save you the money and allow you to taste local cuisine.
 There are many unnamed eateries that offer the menu del día for lunch.
 This includes a soup, main dish, and dessert or drink for an astonishingly cheap price.
 They are everywhere, and you can spot them often by a sign advertising the menu del día.